Arithmetic Bias in the Distribution of Mersenne Prime Exponents and the Divisor Structure of p-1: Abstract

 \section{Abstract}

-According to the Wagstaff heuristic, the probability that a Mersenne number $M_p = 2^p-1$ is prime mainly depends on the size of the exponent $p$.
-We investigate whether the secondary arithmetic structure of $p-1$ is linked to noticeable variation among Mersenne prime exponents, motivated by the cyclotomic decomposition of $2^{p-1}-1$.
+According to the classical Wagstaff heuristic, the probability that a Mersenne number \(M_p=2^p-1\) is prime depends primarily on the size of the exponent \(p\).
+We investigate whether the divisor structure of \(p-1\) produces detectable secondary variation within this aggregate probability scale.